NIGERIA

 Enhancing education

 Street Child is enhancing access to quality and inclusive basic education, mental health and psychosocial support, and vocational opportunities for crisis-affected children.
 This has been implemented through a three-year long Education Cannot Wait Multi-Year Resilience Programme (MYRP), in collaboration with partner organisations.
-The MYRP will reach 482,000 children in Borno, Adamawa, and Yobe State, providing access to early learning, primary, and secondary education.
+The MYRP provides access to early learning, primary and secondary education for children in Borno, Adamawa, and Yobe States.

 Educating children